shopware/docs/guides/plugins/plugins/storefront/add-custom-page.md

 ### Adding template

 Now we registered our controller and Shopware indexes the route but at the moment we have no view, let's change this.
-As previously mentioned, the code will try to render an `example.html.twig` file.
+As previously mentioned, the code will try to render an `index.html.twig` file.
-Thus we have to create an `example.html.twig` in the `<plugin root>/src/Resources/views/storefront/page` directory, as defined in our controller.
+Thus we have to create an `index.html.twig` in the `<plugin root>/src/Resources/views/storefront/page/example` directory, as defined in our controller.
-Below you can find an example, where we extend from the template `base.html.twig` and override the block `\{% block base_content %\}`.
+Below you can find an example, where we extend from the template `base.html.twig` and override the block `base_content`.
 In our [Customize templates guide](./customize-templates.md), you can learn more about customizing templates.

 {% code title="<plugin root>/src/Resources/views/storefront/page/example.html.twig" %}